-Giving medicine to children can be a struggle – they might squirm, spit it out or simply refuse to take it.
+Giving medicine to kids safely can be a struggle – they might squirm, spit it out or simply refuse to take it.
 To help stressed-out mums, NPS MedicineWise and the Sydney Children’s Hospitals Network have teamed up to create a set of three short videos packed full of tips for giving medicine.

 NPS MedicineWise spokesperson and pharmacist Sarah Spagnardi, says it’s common for medicine misadventure to be to be a cause of poisoning in little ones.